Try Our Simple Technique for Perfect Grilled Chicken Breasts

 • Kosher salt and freshly ground pepper

 For even cooking, place chicken breasts between two layers of plastic wrap and lightly pound them to an even thickness (about 1⁄2 inch).
 Let stand at room temperature about 30 minutes.
 While chicken rests, whisk together lemon juice, thyme, sugar, red-pepper flakes, oil, and two teaspoons salt.
-Season both sides of chicken with salt and pepper.
+Season both sides of chicken with salt and pepper and drizzle with oil.
 Prepare grill for direct-heat cooking; let grates get very hot (this ensures a good sear without drying out meat).
 Oil grates and cook chicken, turning occasionally, until charred in places and cooked through, eight to ten minutes total.
 Transfer to a serving dish.
 Pour or spoon sauce over pieces while still warm; serve.

 Teriyaki-Glazed Grilled Chicken